Author and Illustrator in Puyallup, Washington, USA.

 Abandoned!
-(Non-fiction YA book detailing buildings and cities from around the world which are abandoned and sought after for exploration by the new poular trend of urban exploration.)
+(Non-fiction book detailing buildings and cities from around the world which are abandoned and sought after for exploration by the new poular trend of urban exploration.)

 Checking theme lists for non-fiction magazines on the weekly basis and submitting new suggestions for articles.

 A stick bug hanging from grapevines.
 This was also created for a contest, "animals".
 I like how the blackberries turned out.
 It makes a nice mix of real and cartoon.